drl3c7er/drl3c7er.github.io/ModernCrypto18.md

 <p style="text-align:justify;">To get credit for the tutorial, you must get at least 50% of the total points for the homeworks.
 The concrete grading scheme is grade 1 for 80-100%, 2 for 70-80%, 3 for 60-70%, 4 for 50-60%, 5 (failing grade) for &lt;50%.
 You can discuss the homeworks in groups, but everyone must write up and hand in the solutions individually. </p>

 Slides for Lecture 9, Introduction and historical ciphers, Dec.
+4th (TBA) <br>
-4th (TBA) Homework 8 (TBA)
+Homework 8 (TBA)